-13. Whistleblower protection. a.
-For the purposes of this subdivision:

-(1) "attorney general" shall mean the attorney general of the state of New York.
+- 53 15.
+Whistleblower protection. a.
+For the purposes of this subdivi- 54 sion: - 55 (1) "attorney general" shall mean the attorney general of the state of 56 New York.

 (2) "employees" means those persons employed at the authority, including but not limited to: full-time and part-time employees, those employees on probation, and temporary employees.